-Pay Once you become an Extra-Board Operator, you will receive \$19.57 per hour with \$.50 increases every 6 months for the first 5 years.
-Other scheduled increases bring the hourly rate up to \$24.82 per hour after 5 years.

-Probation Your probationary period ends after 90 working shifts of driving successfully as an Extra-Board Operator.
-Please note that your probation time is not related to your benefits eligibility time.
+- PayOnce you become an Extra-Board Operator, you will receive \$16.44 per hour with \$.50increases every 6 months for the first 5 years.
+Other scheduled increases bring the hourly rateup to \$23.69 per hour after 5 years. - Probation Your probationary period ends after 90 working shifts of driving successfully as an Extra-Board Operator.
+Please note that your probation time is not related to your benefits eligibility time. - Time Reliability is critical to our business.

-Time

-Reliability is critical to our business.
 Customers depend on the bus being on time.
 That means that you have to be on time, too.
-We have a strict, no-fault policy on punctuality; one minute is considered late.

-Note:

-This packet is for applicant information only and is not intended to be a contract.
+We have a strict, no-fault policy on punctuality.
+One minute is considered late, and too many occurrences can result in termination. - Note: This packet is for applicant information only and is not intended to be a contract.
 If there are any discrepancies between this document and formal UTA policies or contracts, the established policies, procedures, and contracts will be upheld.